dmosruby/git-update/README.md

 # git-update
-Simple Script that steps through local git repo and pulls any clean branches.
+Simple Script that steps through a supplied local directory that contains nested git repositories and pulls any clean master and develop branches.

 ## How to use the script
 ```bash